top of page

 Kelp Forests: Making the Visible Invisible

-Part 2: Participants will create a mural using temperature sensitive paint that turns invisible at the temperature that kelp generally begins to perish.
+Participants will help create a mural using temperature sensitive paint that turns invisible at the temperature that kelp generally begins to perish.
 A sign with messages of hope and solutions as well as how to interact with the art will be placed on the exterior of EMCS.
-Students will learn manual skills and understand the power of art as metaphor.

 Register: emcsprograms@sd62.bc.ca